BenjaminKyamanywa/playground/ground_011/03 - CSS Variables/Changing CSS Variables with Javascript.md

 ```

 - We have sliders and color pickers that control what our webpage looks like.
+- We use the sliders (`spacing` and `blur`) to adjust sizes and blurriness, and a color picker (`base`) to change colors.

 ### CSS Highlights

-- We variables (`--base`, `--spacing`, `--blur`) that store colors, sizes, and blurriness settings.
-- We'll use these for a user to be ablee to change their values in the browser.
+We'll go over our variable styles and base styling for our page.
 ___